RiaJha02/HR-Management-System/README.md

 Output now: Server running on port 5000 and MongoDB connected.....

 Step 4: in the frontend folder run, npm install and then npm start or go back to HRMS-app and run npm run client

-I'm still working on UI but the backend APIs are completed and working fine with the database.